deeztek/Hermes-Secure-Email-Gateway/docs/admin/01-system/ldap-remoteauth.md

 The `mailboxes` table does **not** carry `auth_type` yet.
 RemoteAuth-for-mailboxes is planned but not yet wired (see [Future work](#future-work)).

+## The sign-in username is always the e-mail address

+This is the single most common point of confusion, so state it plainly to anyone you support:

+> A recipient signs into the Hermes user portal with their **e-mail address**.
+> Their username in the remote directory is irrelevant and is never typed into
+> Hermes.

+Their directory account can be `jsmith`, `John Smith`, an employee number, or a UPN that differs from their mail address.
+Hermes does not care.
+The local stub entry is always created as `cn=<email>` (`ldap_add_user_relay_remoteauth.cfm` sets `ldapUsername = LCase(recipientEmail)` unconditionally), and the overlay uses `seeAlso` on that entry to reach the real directory account.

+So the DN pattern is **not** a username field.
+It is only how Hermes locates the person in the remote directory in order to delegate the password check.
+Getting it wrong produces a failed bind, not a wrong username.

+**The one exception:** console *system users* have a username an administrator chooses, which may be anything and is unrelated to this page.

+Auto-provisioning sidesteps the pattern entirely for the recipients it creates: it read them out of the directory, so it knows each one's real DN and writes that to `seeAlso` directly.
+That is why a directory whose account names differ from the e-mail local part provisions correctly even when the DN pattern would not have resolved.

 ## DN pattern placeholders

 The `remote_dn_pattern` column stores the upstream DN with four substitutable tokens.
 Substitution happens in `inc/ldap_add_user_remoteauth.cfm` at user-create time, baked into the `seeAlso` attribute on the local stub entry.